serokell/blog-posts/untyped-lambda-calculus/article.md

 When we're talking about programming languages, we can't necessarily inspect function bodies, so the weak strategies are considered more practical there.

 The weak strategy corresponding to the normal order is called _call-by-name_, and the one corresponding to the applicative order is _call-by-value_.

-Call-by-value corresponds to eager evaluation.
-Call-by-name, on the other hand, corresponds to lazy evaluation.
+Call-by-name corresponds to lazy evaluation.

-In eager evaluation, arguments are always evaluated before the function call.
-Most programming languages follow this strategy by default.
 In lazy evaluation, some arguments are potentially never evaluated at all, but some computations may be duplicated.
 Very few programming languages implement lazy evaluation this way (the only real example that comes to mind is Algol 60).